dzekelid/groups/_listings/meetup/groups-get.md

           items
         type: string
       - in: query
+        name: group_urlname
+        description: Return the group with this custom url path (e
+        type: string
+      - in: query
+        name: id
+        description: Only return groups with the specified ID's [separate ID numbers with commas]
+        type: string
+      - in: query
+        name: lat,lon
+        description: A valid latitude and longitude, limits the returned groups to those within radius miles
+        type: string
+      - in: query
+        name: member_id
+        description: A member id number, limits results set to only those groups that the member specified by this id is currently a member of (excludes private groups, unless the member_id is the same as that of the member making the request)
+        type: string
+      - in: query
         name: radius
         description: Radius, in miles for geographic requests, default 25 -- maximum 100
         type: string
       - in: query
+        name: topic
+        description: Only return groups in the specified topic [one topic allowed]
+        type: string
+      - in: query
+        name: topic, groupnum
+        description: Return the group with this topic and number
+        type: string
+      - in: query
         name: visibility
         description: Set to "members" or "public" to restrict to groups of a particular visibility
+        type: string
+      - in: query
+        name: zip
+        description: A valid US zip code, limits the returned groups to those within radius miles
         type: string
       responses:
         200: